deftkHD/OpenWebWeaver/README.md

 ```kotlin
 val (apiContext, token) = WebWeaverClient.loginCreateToken("<username>", "<password>", "<title>", "<identity>")
 ```
-Note: Title and identity are used in the web app to identify different tokens
+Note: Title and identity are used in the web app to identify different tokens.

 ### Obtain user object
 ```kotlin